kushyzee/100-days-of-code/log.md

 **Today's progress**: Started working on CS50 problem set 4 (filters)

-**Thoughts**: This problem looks like it will be very tought to crack. my task is to created four functions that applies a filter to images (grayscale, sepia, reflection, blur).
+**Thoughts**:This problem looks like it will be very tought to crack. my task is to create four functions that applies a filter to images (grayscale, sepia, reflection, blur).
 I already created the grayscale function, up next is sepia

+### Day 41: August 1.
+2022

+**Today's progress**: Continued working on CS50 problem set 4

+**Thoughts**: I easily wrote the sepia filter function today and I also didn't have much difficutly writing the function for reflecting an image but the last function which is blur is very difficult